project-chip/connectedhomeip/src/tools/interop/idt/README.md

 ## Thread

-Thread captures require a compatible devkit.
-The thread implementation in this tool currently targets the `Maker Diary nrf52840-MDK` (NOT the dongle version).
+Thread captures require a compatible development kit.
+The thread implementation in this tool currently targets the `Maker Diary nrf52840 Micro Development Kit` (NOT the dongle version).

 ## Raspberry Pi installation